2021-2022 Annual Request for Projects

 - Excellent communication is CRITICAL.
 If staff members don’t meet regularly with the LT group, they may make assumptions that are inaccurate.
 Insist on routinely attending meetings.

-Projects will be completed (if possible) by the end of April, 2020
+Projects will be completed (if possible) by the middle of May 2022

 Please note that class participants self-select their projects based upon their community/civic concerns, passions and interests.

 Q. How big should the project be?
 We’re not looking for something short-term and tactical (the kind of opportunity you might typically use with volunteers), but rather something that will require the team to think strategically about the plan as well as the implementation.
 Generally, think of projects that can be completed in 3-5 months.

 Q. Is my project too hard?
 Too easy?
 It should be challenging for a group of people, but something they can accomplish in the allotted time.